Polytechnic University of the Philippines Bataan: History

 Upon the invitation of the Export Processing Authority, the Polytechnic University of the Philippines, then the Philippine College of Commerce (PCC) under the leadership of Pres.
-Isabelo T. Crisostomo, decided to establish a branch in Bataan Export Processing Zone (BEPZ) and henceforth created an ad hoc committee chaired by the late Dean Adelaida B. Zamora to resume negotiation with the Export Processing Zone Authority (EPZA) as regards establishing a branch of the college in Bataan.
+Isabelo T. Crisostomo, decided to establish a branch in Bataan Export Processing Zone (BEPZ) and henceforth created an ad hoc committee chaired by Dean Adelaida B. Zamora to resume negotiation with the Export Processing Zone Authority (EPZA) as regards establishing a branch of the college in Bataan.
 The project was meant not only to provide educational facilities to the children of residents of the community but also to respond to the call of the government for the dispersal of schools and decongestion of Metro Manila.
 This was also PCC's way of bringing quality education to the masses in the countryside.

 The proposal to establish a PCC branch in BEPZ was approved by the EPZA Board of Commissioners in its meeting on June 16, 1976.
 This was subsequently approved by the PCC Board of Trustees during its meeting on June 19, 1976.
 The Export Processing Zone Authority through its Chairman-Administrator, Atty.
 Teodoro Q, Pena, assigned a three-hectare vacant lot in the center of the industrial sector for the temporary site of the Branch.

 In 1981, BEPZ authorities transferred the University Branch to the former BEPZ Police Headquarters along Roman Superhighway, facing the BEPZ (now Freeport Area of Bataan (FAB) since June 30, 2010) administration building.

 The progenitor of the University Branch at the Bataan Export Processing Zone, in terms of buildings and secondary school personnel was the National Shipyard and Steel Corporation (NASSCO) Barrio High School, which was established on July 19, 1966, in NASSCO area through the efforts of Barrio Captain Manuel Basas.
 Four years later, in March 1970, the Mariveles Municipal Council enacted a resolution converting NASSCO Barrio High School to Mariveles Municipal High School.

 On February 19, 1973, Bataan Export Processing Zone Authority took over the financing of the school and renamed it BEPZ High School.
 Later, financing and supervision were turned over to the Philippine College of Commerce.
 The formal opening of the Branch was made on July 1, 1976, with the presence of Zone Manager, Atty.
 Dioscorro Manrique and Pres.
 Isabelo T. Crisostomo, representing the Authority and the college, respectively.
 The Branch was placed under the overall supervision of Dean Adelaida B. Zamora, the first Officer-in-Charge of the Branch.
 After her death on August 4, 1978, Executive Dean Raymundo G. Garcia was designated Acting Officer-in-Charge.

 On November 3, 1978, the authority and responsibility for the BEPZ Branch was turned over to Dr. Pedro P. Mendonez, who later resigned at the close of the Academic Year 1978–1979.

 On May 16, 1979, Prof. Ramon L. Villena, Chief of the PUP Placement Office in Manila was appointed Director.

 When Dr. Nemesio E. Pridente assumed the PUP Presidency on April 20, 1986, Dr. Mirriam A. Padolina was designated Branch Officer-in Charge on June 13, 1986.